Behavioural change has to happen for a reason.

 But I am actively looking to solve the struggle.
 I've invested time finding if local dealerships have one available, and as soon as an option opens up, it'll help me progress towards switching.

 Now it's your turn.
 First, try out the exercise yourself.
-So think about the last time you purchased something.
+Think about the last time you purchased something.
 Then move on to understanding what your customers' forces are.
 It'll help you make the product & marketing better!

 "One of the most practical newsletters I've read.
 Shavin dives deep into explaining problems and offering multiple solutions that he writes from his design experience.
 It's based on practical tips that make you feel like you're learning something new instead of just reading some theoretical explanations.
 Highly recommend!"